soner3/React-Exercises/README.md

 # React-Exercises

-Excercises to work on React Skills
+Every Folder is ONE React Project!!!